Conduit (The X-Files): Production

 The episode was filmed in British Columbia, with Buntzen Lake being used as Lake Okobogee.
 Several crew members became lost in the surrounding area after the van responsible for installing signage got lost itself.
 The mural of Ruby made up of binary code was designed by assistant art director Greg Loewen and Vivien Nishi, who hand-wrote all the numbers on the mural.

 Co-writer Howard Gordon said of the episode, "Alex [Gansa] and I made an effort to play to our own strength, which is character.
 We thought this was an interesting place to reiterate Mulder's quest for his sister.
 We set out to tell a simple abduction story, which was played out behind the shadows.
 We wanted to create an air of tension.
 With everything that happened, we wanted to explain what it could be.
 At every point, everything can be explained.
 Was she taken or killed by her boyfriend, who she was seeing against her mother's wishes?
 Is it Twin Peaks or an alien abduction?
 That was the theme of the show."
 Gordon and Gansa were afraid that series creator Chris Carter would not like the script, but Carter did and approved the episode they wrote.

 Gordon praised the episode's ending, saying, "I think we're most proud of the ending: Mulder's quest is re-established (and Daniel Sackheim directed it beautifully) with Mulder sitting alone in a church with only his faith.
 The story, again, was fueled by Mulder's belief and emotional connection with this case.
 Another girl taken from her family.
 And, in a way, the little boy who is the conduit, who is also perhaps touched by the aliens, is essentially Mulder.
 These little touches the fans seem to respond to.
 It was difficult for us, but in the end satisfying.
-It came out of frustration on our parts, and creative uncertainty".
+It came out of frustration on our parts, and creative uncertainty."

-Producer Glen Morgan felt that the episode's writers, Gordon and Gansa, "have a better character-dramatic sense", adding that he believed the episode "really helped define Mulder".
+Producer Glen Morgan felt that Gordon and Gansa "have a better character-dramatic sense," adding that he believed the episode "really helped define Mulder."
 Carter felt the episode's highlights were the ending and the realization by Scully that Mulder may not be a crackpot, feeling it was very important to the show in establishing its point of view.
 He also felt that the episode proved effective at highlighting that the series was told from Scully's point of view, citing instances of the character "pulling Mulder back" from his fringe theories and emotional attachment.

-The character Kevin Morris was played by actor Joel Palmer, who would appear in the series again in the second season episode "The Calusari".
+The character Kevin Morris was played by actor Joel Palmer, who would appear in the series again in the second season episode "The Calusari."